 Prerequisite: Round Robin Scheduling with arrival time as 0

-Round robin scheduling algorithm is used to schedule process fairly each job a time slot or quantum and the interrupting the job if it is not completed by then the job come after the other job which are arrived in the quantum time that make these scheduling fairly
+Round robin scheduling algorithm is used to schedule process fairly each job a time slot or quantum and the interrupting the job if it is not completed by then the job come after the other job which is arrived in the quantum time that makes these scheduling fairly

 - Round robin is cyclic in nature so starvation doesn’t occur

-- Round robin is variant of first come, first served scheduling
+- Round robin is a variant of first come, first served scheduling

 - No priority, special importance given to any process or task